emanuelenencioni/dock_detect/README.md

 # dock_detect

-Automatically manage your ThinkPad T14 Gen 2 display when docking at your home desk.
+Automatically manage your laptop display when docking at your home desk.

 ## What it does